honza/honza.github.com/_blog/posts/2017-11-24-comparing-editions-of-the-institutes.rst

 -------

 With *Battles*, you get the full text in its final form.
 This is the academic reference edition.
-If you are going to write a paper or a book, and you wan to quote Calvin, use this.
+If you are going to write a paper or a book, and you want to quote Calvin, use this.
 The language is much more modern than *Beveridge* but still a bit technical at times.
 The biggest downside of this edition is that it comes in two volumes and it's very expensive.